The Importance of Binders

 c) Both (very common).

-With these modern-day gut infections that mutate, hide behind biofilms, have mastered cell mimickery, and grow with every bite of sugar and starch we ingest, it is essential to stay diligent with an effective dosing schedule of an anti-microbial, and, to take a binder!!!!
+With these modern-day gut infections that mutate, hide behind biofilms, have mastered cell mimickery, and multiply from eating sugar and starcht, it is essential to stay diligent with an effective dosing schedule of an anti-microbial, and, to take a binder!!!!

 Here are the 3 most important things that binders do: